Monday, September 20, 2010

 Disclaimer

-As you know with insurance and Medicare, there are never any guarantees!
+As you know with private insurance and Medicare, there are never any guarantees!
 These tips are just to give you the best chance for coverage.

 No comments: